Overview

 Questions to ask your insurance company

 Being properly insured builds individual and community resilience.
+Insurance allows you to transfer the financial risk of certain natural hazards to an insurance provider.
 In order to be properly insured, you should know what your homeowner, tenant, or commercial policy covers.
 Consider asking your insurance provider these questions:

 - What types of water damage coverage does my insurance policy cover?